-Sunnyvale Teaching and Demonstration Garden
+Sunnyvale Teaching & Demo Garden events

 Our teaching and demonstration garden is located in the southeast corner of Sunnyvale’s Charles Street Community Garden at 433 Charles Street near Olive.
 Here we teach and demonstrate organic and sustainable methods of gardening in our garden of raised beds, in-ground beds and containers.
 The garden showcases perennial and annual food-producing plants as well as ornamental plantings selected for their beauty, ability to attract beneficial insects and low water use.
 The garden’s infrastructure demonstrates use of salvaged materials such as the broken patio concrete, other salvaged materials and timer controlled drip irrigation.

 Master Gardeners built the demonstration garden in the spring of 2006 as the community garden was being built.
 Since then, we have been teaching monthly classes on gardening, covering organic growing methods, integrated pest control, water-wise irrigation methods and other sustainable gardening practices.
 Check this website for a listing of class topics and schedule.